Confidential Machine Learning on Untrusted Platforms: A Survey: Other CML Approaches

 Second, side-channel attacks are considered the primary threat to SGX-based applications.
-Among many mentioned side-channel attacks \cite{sasy18,ahmad18}, the two attacks are most prominent: the access patterns on the untrusted memory area \cite{sasy18,ahmad18} and the page fault attack \cite{shinde16} that happens when accessing a new page that is not in the enclave.
+As TEEs have prevented many traditional attacks and the assumption is now changed to adversary-controlled OS, side-channel attacks are active research areas.
+Memory side channels and cache side channels are the two types that researchers mostly examined.
+Memory side-channel attacks are primarily access pattern attacks \cite{sasy18,ahmad18,shinde16}.
 As the encrypted data have to be loaded from the file to the untrusted area first and then accessed by the enclave, the access pattern attacks seem inevitable for data-intensive applications like CML.
 The well-known approach addressing this problem is the Oblivious RAM technique \cite{oded96}, which has been applied to SGX by ZeroTrace \cite{sasy18} and Obliviate \cite{ahmad18}.
 Ohrimenko et al. \cite{ohrimenko16} also used oblivious access techniques for multi-party machine learning with SGX.
-More studies are to be done to explore unique problems with SGX-based CML.
+Branching attacks \cite{shinde16} utilize the branching statements and manipulate page faults to extract information, often addressable with oblivious branching instructions such as CMOV \cite{shinde16,sasy18,alam21}.
+Cache side-channel attacks such as cache timing and transient execution state \cite{bulck18,ristenpart09,kocher19,lipp18} utilize the unique CPU architectural features and thus depend on the manufacturers' firmware and software patches to fix.
+More studies are necessary to explore the full potential and unique problems with SGX-based CML.

 \emph{\textbf{Insight.} The TEE, e.g., SGX, techniques can significantly boost CML's performance on untrusted platforms, as the solutions do not involve expensive crypto primitives or protocols.
-We consider the SGX based CML as a promising direction because it achieves strong confidentiality guarantee with significant performance benefits compared to other approaches. }
+We consider the SGX based CML as a promising direction because it achieves a strong confidentiality guarantee with significant performance benefits compared to other approaches. }

-\emph{\textbf{Gap.} The most important challenge is to address the side-channel attacks, especially the access pattern attacks.
-Also, machine learning algorithms have unique features distinct from other applications', which may lead to specific attacks that have not been fully explored yet.
+\emph{\textbf{Gap.} The most critical challenge TEEs face is side-channel attacks, especially the access pattern attacks.
+Also, machine learning algorithms have unique features (e.g., data access, batching, etc.) that may lead to specific attacks that have not been fully explored yet.
 Another practical concern is that most recent Intel server CPUs still have not had SGX enabled.
-While a few cloud platforms such as Microsoft Azure and IBM Cloud have started offering SGX-enabled instances, we consider this gap will be filled up soon. }
+A few cloud platforms such as Microsoft Azure and IBM Cloud have started offering SGX-enabled instances, and thus we consider this gap of missing public SGX resources will be filled up soon.}